Best Practices for Online Course Design

 Help Getting Started

-Understanding this to be one more step in the busy lives of our faculty partners, CETL has done a fair amount of heavy lifting to make sure you can go through the entire development process with full support, even when you are working alone.
+Understanding this to be one more step in the busy lives of our faculty partners, CETLOE has done a fair amount of heavy lifting to make sure you can go through the entire development process with full support, even when you are working alone.
 In terms of workflow, here’s a few items to help you get started:

 - Most importantly, we have collected what we consider to be the foundational practices for great online teaching in our Best Practices for Online Courses webpage.
 These practices will help you understand what structures need to be in place in your course to help your students succeed.

 - Second, we have created a sample course which we have annotated to show the best practices in the context of a fully fleshed-out course.
-From this same content, a Course Welcome module and module shell can be imported into your course, if you contact CETL.
+From this same content, a Course Welcome module and module shell can be imported into your course, if you contact CETLOE.